 Every faculty, staff, and student should be aware that the College prohibits all forms of sex discrimination, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, and retaliation.
 There are reporting options and resources available to students who may have experienced sexual harassment, sexual assault, dating violence, domestic violence, stalking, or any other form of gender discrimination.
 Contact a Title IX Officer to report an incident or learn more about available on-campus and community resources.

 In response to COVID-19, the Title IX staff has transitioned to telecommuting services and are working remotely.
-We will be checking emails during our normal business hours of Monday through Friday, 8 am-5 pm, and we will do our best to respond to all phone calls as soon as possible.
+We will be checking emails during our summer business hours.
+We will do our best to respond to all phone calls as soon as possible.
 For quicker response time, the Title IX email will be best.
+We are also available in-person this summer, every Tuesday from 9 am - 3 pm only.